digital-land/local-plans-explorer/README.md

 That file has had a bit of preprocessing to make it \COPY command friendly.
 That is the [local-plan-document-copyable.csv](data/local-plan-document-copyable.csv)

-To load the documents run the \COPY command, and assuming you are in the data directory, open a psql shell and run:
+To load the documents run the \COPY command, and assuming you are in the data directory, open a psql shell connecting to the local_plans database:

     psql -d local_plans